Quidditch (real-life sport): Fouls and illegal plays

 Depending on the severity of the foul, a player found committing an illegal play will result in a back-to-hoops, or a blue, yellow, and/or a red card.
 A back-to-hoops foul means the player must follow the same procedure as when hit with a dodgeball.
 A blue card or yellow card mean the player must go the penalty box, for either one minute or until the next goal.
 Blue cards do not stack, but two yellow cards stack to a red card.
 If a player receives a red card, they are banned from the rest of the match.

 If a Keeper is sent to the penalty box, they must give their headband to another chaser on their team, as both teams are required to have a keeper on the pitch at all times.

 Contact rules are similar to other contact sports.
 Tackles are legal between the knees and shoulders.
 Two-handed tackling is allowed.
 All tackles must be initiated from the front side of the opposing player.
 Any back tackles made will result in a yellow card, however, if the player turns their back into the tackle with no chance for adjustment, it is not considered illegal.
 Players can only tackle other players of their same position (with keepers considered chasers) if they have the ball.
 Pushes are allowed if the arm is held straight; it is illegal to push if the arm is bent and then extended when pushing another player.
 Players are not allowed to dive for balls, slide into contact, trip opposing players, or initiate contact around the neck or over the shoulder.
 If a player is found making any of these offences it will result in a card depending on the severity of the offence.

-After several various types of illegal play, after an injury, or after a flag catch, the head referee will blow their whistle in paired short blasts to indicate stoppage of play, at which point which every player must drop their stick where they stand.
+After several various types of illegal play, after an injury, or after a snitch catch, the head referee will blow their whistle in paired short blasts to indicate stoppage of play, at which point which every player must drop their broomstick where they stand.

-The flag runner can 'take a knee' by having any part of their body except their feet touch the floor.
-In this case, the seekers cannot advance towards them at all until three seconds after the flag runner is back up – if they do so, they will be sent back to hoops.
+The snitch runner can 'take a knee' by having any part of their body except their feet touch the floor.
+In this case, the seekers cannot advance towards them at all until three seconds after the snitch runner is back up – if they do so, they will be sent back to hoops.